Soham-Ambekar/Health-Sleeve/README.md

 - Thanks to the ThingSpeak platform for providing an easy-to-use cloud service for IoT projects.
 - Special thanks to Bootstrap for providing an open-source framework for the website interface.

----

-Feel free to modify this according to your exact needs!